ProdataSQL/Demos/AzFunctions/README.md

 This can be cumbersome, but good news its once off setup.

 ## Why use an Azure Function

 Theres a few scenarios where Azure Functions can be useful with data engineering, even if you are using ADF:

 - When the source file needs some high code solution to parse nasty files.
 - C# does allow for more streamlined file procesing.
 At the extepse of development time.
 This can lead to better performance.
-More than 2x in this case of a 12MN file
+More than 2x in this case of a 12MB file.
 - When the low code ADF envionment is not flexible enough.
+- Azure functions can be considerably cheaper than ADF for copying files if you are not using a self Hosted Integration Run Time.

 ## Performance Testing ADF Copy v c# Azure function